gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ## What can you configure?

 With the basic configuration options known, it is time to discuss more possibilities.
 Gardener offers a variety of options to tweak the control plane's behavior - like defining an event TTL (default 1h), adding an OIDC configuration or activating some feature gate.
 You can alter the scheduling profile and define an audit logging policy.
-In addition, the control-plane can be configured to run in HA mode (applied on a node or zone level), but note that it cannot be changed.
+In addition, the control plane can be configured to run in HA mode (applied on a node or zone level), but note that it cannot be changed.

-In case you have specific requirements for the cluster internal DNS, Gardener offers a plugin mechanism for custom core DNS rules or optimization with node-local DNS ([Custom DNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md), [NodeLocalDNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/node-local-dns.md)).
+In case you have specific requirements for the cluster internal DNS, Gardener offers a plugin mechanism for custom core DNS rules or optimization with node-local DNS.
+For more information, see [Custom DNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md) and [NodeLocalDNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/node-local-dns.md).

 Another category of configuration options is dedicated to the nodes and the infrastructure they are running within.
 Every provider has their own perks and some of them are exposed.
 Check the detailed documentation of the relevant infrastructure provider extension.

 You can fine-tune the cluster-autoscaler or help the kubelet to cope better with your workload.